LukasKnuth/lknuth.dev/content/writings/smallest_monitoring_stack.md

 The above [Fish script](https://fishshell.com/docs/current/language.html) does just that.
 It uses [healthchecks.io](https://healthchecks.io/) which knows the cron schedule and will email me if the job doesn't ping it.
-It also captures `stdout` and `stderr` from both commands and sends the exit code.
+It also captures `stdout` and `stderr` from both commands and sends the exit code in the ping.
-Both are helpful for debugging any issues.
+If something is amiss, I have all the information in one place.

 I have currently scheduled these jobs to run once a week in the early hours of Saturday.
 They're all spread out so that only one runs at a time.

 ## Closing thoughts

-I have run this setup in production for a year now.
+I have run this setup in production for a year now (minus the verification - I like to live dangerously).
-In this time I had one failure that I was quickly alerted to (and able to fix).
+In this time I had one failure that I was quickly alerted to and able to fix.

+SQLite is a battle tested piece of software and performs incredibly well.
-The Litestream replication is rock solid and I trust the monitoring.
+Litestream replication is rock solid and I trust the monitoring.
-However, there are certain shortcomings of my setup that you should consider:
+But the simplicity comes with tradeoffs that you should consider before adopting.

 This specific setup only works for SQLite.
 That means I can only run apps that use/allow SQLite as their storage backend.